 For Normal Newborn Straining, It is Best to Not Intervene

 If your preemie can poop, but strains and have difficulties, I would personally not intervene with a Q-tip at least not on a regular basis.
 If she cries or seems overly distressed, then, of course, you can help her once in a while.

 It takes a while for babies’ intestines to mature and for their bodies to figure out how to poop; for some babies, it takes longer than for others.
 A preemie obviously may take longer than a full-term baby.
-“Helping them”, which is very natural to do as a parent, may very well delay the learning process.
+“Helping them”, which seems very natural to do as a parent, may very well delay the learning process.

-An efficient “exercise” for your baby to help her poop is to lay her down on her back, then bend her knees and push her knees towards her tummy.
+An efficient “exercise” for your baby to help her poop is to lay her down on her back, then bend her knees towards her tummy in a cycling motion.
 This really helps for releasing gas and poop.

 Being carried either belly down on your arm or in an upright position in a baby carrier or baby sling can also help.

 For formula-fed babies, it is a good idea to talk to your baby’s health care provider to see if the formula should be changed in any way to improve the situation.

 As I have written above, premature babies often drink special high-calorie, iron rich formula, which some studies say could contribute to constipation.
 In such a case, there may be alternatives available.